-In individuals without a personal history of colorectal cancer but with a family history suggestive of LS, it is recommended that a risk prediction model be used to guide referral for further assessment.
-[7][2][3][6] Currently available appropriate risk prediction models are PREMM or MMRpro.
+In individuals without a personal history of colorectal cancer but with a family history suggestive of LS, it is recommended that a risk prediction model be used to guide referral for further assessment. ^{[9][2][3][8]} Currently available appropriate risk prediction models are PREMM or MMRpro.
+A simpler algorithm but with less evidence of validity is the Management for Lynch Syndrome protocol on EviQ.
 The initial approach to further assessment would to perform IHC or MSI testing on the cancer of an affected relative if this is possible to arrange.